- medroxyprogesterone acetate

 If you forget to take Indivina

 It is best to take the tablet at the same time each day.
-If you forget to take a tablet leave the forgotten tablet.
+Do not take a double dose to make up for a forgotten tablet.
 You should then continue by taking the next tablet at your usual time.
 Missing a tablet or irregular use of Indivina tablets may cause breakthrough bleeding or spotting.

 If you stop taking Indivina